JorjaFox/website/content/_posts-old-blog/2009-12-03-jorja-fox-supports-freedom-for-horses.md

 Humanity is, in my opinion, proved when we do something for those who cannot stand up and speak for themselves.

-<strong>What can you do?</strong>
+**What can you do?**

-Contact your <strong>US representative</strong> and <strong><a href="http://www.senate.gov/general/contact_information/senators_cfm.cfm">senators</a></strong> that they should support a moratorium to stop the gathers, the roundups and removals pending Congressional action on the future management of the wild horses and burros.
+Contact your **US representative** and **<a href="http://www.senate.gov/general/contact_information/senators_cfm.cfm">senators</a>** that they should support a moratorium to stop the gathers, the roundups and removals pending Congressional action on the future management of the wild horses and burros.
 Ask them to hold a hearing on the course of the wild horses and burros program.

 Contact BLM Director Bob Abbey and ask him to stop: Robert_Abbey@blm.gov